ordz-404/good-ol-terminal-tools/readme.md

 # Good Ol' Terminal Tools (GoTT) BETA

-GoTT is a command line interface program that is used to manage your minecraft server.
+GoTT is a command line interface minecraft server management tool.
 This tool is intentionally made in a "command line" style and is an ode to old-school computing before graphic user interfaces were designed in modern computing and is reminiscent of "MS-DOS".

 Original Source code and credits: https://github.com/kompetenzbolzen/minecraft-server-tools by Jonas Gunz